 - Protect your skin by wearing tightly woven clothes that cover as much of your body as possible with minimal openings.

-- Apply insect repellents to your clothes prior to going into potential chigger areas.
+- Apply insect repellents to your clothes before going into potential chigger areas.

 - Bathe soon after exposure - whether you've been bitten or not.